“There are two ways to be rich: One is by acquiring much, and the other is by desiring little.” —Jackie French Koller

 From the moment we’re born, we’re told to pursue more.
 Advertisements from every television, radio, newspaper, magazine, billboard, and website scream to us on a daily basis that more is better.
 As a result, we work hard hours so that we can spend countless dollars purchasing the biggest homes, fanciest cars, trendiest fashions, most popular toys, and coolest technologies.

 But we all know it’s not true.
-We all know, deep-down, that happiness can not be bought at a department store.. that more is not necessarily better.
-We’ve just been told the lie so many times we begin to believe it… without even noticing it.
+We all know, deep-down, that happiness can not be bought at a department store—more is not necessarily better.
+We’ve just been told the lie so many times we begin to believe it.

-But what if, in reality, there is actually more joy in owning less?
+But what if, in reality, there is actually more joy in pursuing minimalist living and intentionally living with less?

 That truth would change almost everything about us.
 It would change the way we spend our hours, our energy, and our money.
 It would change where we focus our attention and our minds.
 It would change the very foundation of our lives.
 And if it were true, it would free us up to pursue the things in life that we most value.
 In other words, it would be a life-changing and life-giving realization.

-Unfortunately, for some, the idea of intentionally living life with fewer possessions is just too counter-intuitive.
+Unfortunately, for some, the idea of minimalism is just too counter-intuitive.
 It’s an approach to life they have never been introduced to or have never been invited to explore.
-The benefits have never been articulated.
+The benefits of minimalist living have never been articulated.
 As a result, it’s too far a leap… too long a stretch… and jumping in with both feet is just not going to happen.

-But maybe there’s an easier way than jumping in with both feet.. maybe the lifestyle can just be sampled for a bit.
+But maybe there’s an easier way than jumping in with both feet.. maybe living as a minimalist can just be sampled for a bit.
 Oh, one may not experience all the benefits that are afforded to those who jump in with both feet, but they just may taste enough to continue along the journey.

 To that end, allow me to offer 7 areas of life where living with less can be sampled.
 They are designed to be picked one-by-one, risk-free.
-Conducting each experiment for 3-4 weeks will give a good feel for the practical benefits, but hey, it’s your experiment.
+Conducting each experiment for 3-4 weeks will give a good feel for the practical benefits of minimalist living, but hey, it’s your experiment.
 You decide the length.

 1. Clothes.
 According to statistics, we wear 20% of our clothes 80% of the time.
 That means that many of us have closets full of clothes that we no longer like or no longer fit us correctly.
 They are just taking up space.
 The simple exercise of going through your closet and removing all unused clothing leaves your closet lighter, your mornings less stressful, and your wardrobe full of things you love.
 Give your lighter wardrobe 30 days to work its magic… you’ll never miss those unused clothes.